 Preventing and responding to gender-based violence – strengthening our approach under the National Code

-We are committed to creating a safe, respectful and inclusive environment for everyone and will continue to support those impacted by gender-based violence including sexual harassment, sexual harm and sexual assault.
+We are committed to creating a safe, respectful and inclusive environment for everyone.
+We will continue to support those impacted by gender-based violence, whether physical or non-physical, no matter where it occurs.

 The Australian Government’s National Higher Education Code to Prevent and Respond to Gender-Based Violence (the National Code) came into effect on 1 January 2026.

-RMIT welcomes the National Code as an opportunity to enhance our prevention and response initiatives, build on the strong foundations established since 2016, and ensure our students and staff have access to safe, trauma‑informed support when they need it most.
+RMIT welcomes the National Code as an opportunity to enhance our prevention and response initiatives, and to ensure our students and staff have access to safe, trauma-informed support when they need it most.

-Key activities in 2026 include redeveloping staff and student e-learning modules, delivering targeted training programs, co-designing prevention and response initiatives with students and staff, strengthening relevant policies, processes and our approach to data, evaluation and measuring impact.
+Key activities include redeveloping staff and student e-learning modules, delivering targeted training programs, co-designing prevention and response initiatives with students and staff, and strengthening relevant policies, processes and our approach to data, evaluation and measuring impact.

 Our commitment

-RMIT’s approach\centres on building trust, understanding and confidence in our preventative work.
+RMIT’s approach centres on building trust, understanding and confidence in our prevention work and response processes.

 Every leader, staff member and student has a role to play in creating a safe and respectful community.